 In EMS, this communication comes in the form of providers communicating with the patient (what is the emergency, what is the patient’s medical history) and communication with the provider and the hospital staff.

 You do not have to sit back and continue to be the victim if you have been harmed due to medical negligence by an EMS provider.
-At the Weitz Firm, we firmly believe that careless or negligent healthcare professionals need to be held responsible when they cause patient harm.
+At The Weitz Firm, LLC, we firmly believe that careless or negligent healthcare professionals need to be held responsible when they cause patient harm.

 Let us take your case today so we can work on securing the compensation you deserve, including: